 Use the cards alongside your favorite books, like Pete the Cat and His Four Groovy Buttons, for a fun math and literacy activity for preschoolers.

 Let your kids work with the counting cards while you read them a story.
 This is especially great for kids who have a hard time sitting still while listening.
-Engaging their hands can actually help them focus and relating the story and the math activity will help them make connections in their brain.
+Engaging their hands can actually help them focus.
+Relating the story and the math activity will help them make connections in their brain.